 Many of those who were blacklisted lost their jobs and their income; careers, and often families, were ruined.

 Well, that was an ego speaking to an ego.
-Mr. Mayer was not lacking in his own ego, he had a great ego.
+Mr. Mayer was not lacking in his own ego; he had a great ego.
 I knew Dore Schary very pleasantly.
 But, of course, it takes an ego to run a studio which Dore also did, first at RKO and then eventually at MGM.
 Ego is a curious term, it seems to me.
 It is something we all need for self-confidence and even to progress.
 An ego, I guess, is a belief in oneself, isn’t it?
 No, I found Dore a delightful man, very articulate and intelligent.
 He also cared about the world, about social problems, I think far more than Louis B. Mayer did.
-I think the films that Dore tried to make, show that.
-I was in Washington attending those first hearings of the House Un-American Activities Committee [October 1947] when we heard Dore Schary say in the hearing room to the House Committee that he would never hire or fire anyone in his capacity at the studio, except on a basis of ability to perform that kind of work, and that political ideology or membership in this or that had nothing to do with the caliber of work.
+I think the films that Dore tried to make show that.
+I was in Washington attending those first hearings of the House Un-American Activities Committee [October 1947] when we heard Dore Schary say in the hearing room to the House Committee that he would never hire or fire anyone in his capacity at the studio, except on the basis of ability to perform that kind of work, and that political ideology or membership in this or that had nothing to do with the caliber of work.
 Whether the work was well-done or not, that was what he cared about.
-It was a brave statement, and it was something he was forced to go back on after the Waldorf Hotel meeting [December 1947] that you may have heard or read about, when all the other studio heads told him that he simply had to give in and start firing everyone who was not only a communist, but even controversial politically at that point.
-And Dore – in order to have any say – went along with that, hoping that he could reform things from within the industry, better than if he was a complete outsider, and they told him he would be outside if he didn’t join them in blacklisting.
+It was a brave statement, and it was something he was forced to go back on after the Waldorf Hotel meeting [December 1947] that you may have heard or read about when all the other studio heads told him that he simply had to give in and start firing everyone who was not only a communist but even controversial politically at that point.
+And Dore—in order to have any say—went along with that, hoping that he could reform things from within the industry, better than if he was a complete outsider, and they told him he would be outside if he didn’t join them in blacklisting.
 It was a tragic day for Dore.

 Do you think that Mr. Schary would be able to run a studio today?